Review: Protea Hotel, Chipata, Zambia

 TakeOffGC

-Rum Point, Grand Cayman Island as seen from the ascent on American Airlines.
+Rum Point, Grand Cayman Island, as seen from the ascent on American Airlines.

 Review: Conrad Washington DC